2024 Arts & Climate Incubator

 _______________

-Jackie Rivera (they/them) is an actor, performance-maker and Creative Survivalist.
+JACKIE RIVERA (they/them) is an actor, performance-maker and Creative Survivalist.
 Their work seeks to celebrate and foster artistic practice for people who don’t identify as “Artists” by cultivating artistic value in everyday things.
 They’ve been a bicycle touring theater artist serving for 5 years as Associate Artistic Director of Agile Rascal Bicycle Touring Theater, devising new musicals inspired by climate change.
 They have a Masters in Performance and Performance Studies from Pratt Institute where they teach in the Saturday Art School program, and where they created a DIY puppet short inspired by their time living in a van and their queer super egos, Tiny Dyke; Van Life.
 They are also exploring their connection to culture and land by creating an eco-tourism zine based on their bike tours in Puerto Rico, called Boriken Bike Tour.